Skip to main content

 Antifungal Treatments — Topical, Oral & Special Cases

 For most localized tinea infections — corporis, cruris, and limited pedis — topical antifungals are the first-line treatment.
-The allylamine class (terbinafine 1% cream or spray) and azole class (clotrimazole 1%, miconazole 2%, ketoconazole 2%) are both effective.
-Terbinafine is generally preferred for dermatophyte infections due to its fungicidal mechanism, shorter treatment duration (1–2 weeks), and lower relapse rates compared to azoles.
-Treatment duration for tinea corporis and cruris is typically 2–4 weeks; tinea pedis often requires 4 weeks with topical agents.
-The lesion should be treated for 1–2 weeks beyond apparent clearance to prevent relapse.
+Both the allylamine class (terbinafine 1% cream or spray) and the azole class (clotrimazole 1%, miconazole 2%, ketoconazole 2%) are effective.
+Terbinafine is generally preferred for dermatophyte infections.
+It kills the fungus rather than just slowing it, needs a shorter course (1–2 weeks), and has lower relapse rates than azoles.

-Oral antifungals are indicated for extensive or widespread disease, immunocompromised patients, folliculitis-pattern tinea, recurrent tinea pedis despite appropriate topical treatment, and tinea involving nail structures or the scalp.
 Oral terbinafine 250mg daily for 2 weeks is highly effective for tinea corporis and pedis.
-Fluconazole 150–200mg weekly for 4–6 weeks is an alternative for tinea versicolor and suitable for patients who prefer weekly dosing.
-Tinea versicolor treatment options also include topical ketoconazole 2% shampoo (applied as a body wash, left on for 5 minutes, repeated daily for 1–2 weeks) or selenium sulfide lotion 2.5%.
-Patients should be counseled that pigmentation normalization after tinea versicolor clearance may take months, regardless of treatment success.
+Fluconazole 150–200mg weekly for 4–6 weeks is an alternative for tinea versicolor and suits patients who prefer weekly dosing.
+Tinea versicolor can also be treated with topical ketoconazole 2% shampoo (applied as a body wash, left on for 5 minutes, repeated daily for 1–2 weeks) or selenium sulfide lotion 2.5%.
+Patients should know that skin color may take months to even out after tinea versicolor clears, even when treatment works.

-Tinea capitis — fungal infection of the scalp — is a critically important special case.
+Tinea capitis — fungal infection of the scalp — is an important special case.
 It requires systemic antifungal therapy (oral griseofulvin or terbinafine) and cannot be treated effectively with topical antifungals alone.
-Tinea capitis most commonly affects children and presents with patchy scalp hair loss, scaling, and sometimes kerion formation (a boggy, inflammatory mass representing severe infection).
-Appropriate evaluation of tinea capitis requires in-person assessment; your provider will identify this presentation via history and clinical features and refer to in-person care for proper management.
+Tinea capitis most often affects children.
+It shows up as patchy scalp hair loss, scaling, and sometimes a kerion — a boggy, inflamed mass that signals severe infection.
+Tinea capitis needs in-person evaluation.
+Your provider will recognize it from your history and clinical features, then refer you to in-person care for proper management.

 Tinea Capitis Requires In-Person Evaluation